MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/code-components-best-practices.md

 When developing code components for different hosts (model-driven apps, canvas apps, portals), always check the availability of the APIs you're using for support on those platforms.
 For example, `context.webAPI` is not available in canvas apps.
 For individual API availability, see [Power Apps component framework API reference](reference/index.md).

-#### Account for possibility of temporarily null property values in `updateView`
+#### Manage temporarily null property values passed to `updateView`

-It is possible for values of input properties to be null when the data isn't ready.
-Component code should account for this and always assume that data could be null and that a subsequent updateView cycle can include updated property values.
+Null values will be passed to the `updateView` method when data isn't ready.
+Your components should account for this and expect that the data could be null, and that a subsequent `updateView` cycle can include updated values. `updateView` is available for both [standard](reference/control/updateview.md) and [React](reference/react-control/updateview.md) components.

 ## Model-driven apps